 Early June, 2016

 This find is truly an example of spontaneous Underground Urban Exploration at its finest.
-No more then 48 hours after everyone left out for the summer, I had a serious urge to get out and start grabbing footage, to start exploring.
+No more then 48 hours after everyone left out for the summer, I had a serious urge to get out exploring and grab some footage via my GoPro Hero+ and Canon T3i while doing it.
 I had woken up late in the day, taking advantage of the eerie silence that lay within my house that day and would continue for another 3 months.
 With no planning and 4 hours of daylight left to burn.
 I made a quick map research of the surrounding towns.
 Older is better I focused in on a old town that was not far from me.
 You know, one of those towns that if you blink its gone.
 What struck my interest is that a small creek disappeared more then what you expect it to disappear from the map.
 You know when a body of water gets covered when going under a road, there is a short distance (the width of the road) that it does not show up on the map.
 Well in this case it was much longer.
 I was suspicious that it was just a map error.
 Peering closely on the satellite imagery.
 Switching back and forth between Google and Bing’s birds eye view, I followed the creek as it winded down the slop and disappeared from view.
 I noticed that it disappeared into what looked like rocks.
 Yes, it seemed to be a hole surrounded by rocks.
 Not like a typical conduit style tunnel you see in newer tunnel construction.
 While the outfall of that tunnel was concrete conduit the intake was not.
 I thought it was worth the quick trip to check it out.
 Coffee to go, minimal gear, my newly acquired hard hat and I was out the door in a flash.

 As I was nearing the area where this tunnel lays, I was paying close attention to the creek that would lead up to the inflow of the tunnel.
 Difficulties in visualizing the mouth was evident as the summer brush had already grown thick.
 Moving along the road at half the speed limit, I caught a glimpse at what looked like a hole surrounded by rocks.
 How could I of not seen this before.
 I mean I guess you really have to look and most of the time.
 Underground creek crossing under the road are non-remarkable.
 I pull up to where I am going to park.
 Convenient parking and all, directly across from the trail that I would be accessing the creek, this is just great.
 I traverse down the trail, past an abandoned house that sits on the creek, its like an whole playground here.
 Will definitely have to make a follow up trip granted its only 3 minutes from my house.
 How convenient.